-- The spleen acts as a filter, removing old and damaged red blood cells from the blood.
+- In addition, the spleen acts as a filter, removing old and damaged red blood cells from the blood.
 It saves useful substances from the cells, such as iron, for recycling.

 - The white pulp contains lymphocytes, a type of white blood cell, as well as other cell types belonging to the immune system.
 This system protects the body from infection.

 - The white pulp also destroys infectious microbes, including bacteria and viruses, and contributes to the immune system's attack against these invaders.

 An Ultrasound Exploration of a Dog's Abdomen

 Possible Causes of a Splenic Hematoma in Dogs

 There are several possible causes of a splenic hematoma (a hematoma in the spleen) in dogs.
 These include trauma caused by a blow to the spleen, the existence of a bleeding disorder in the dog, and the presence of a bleeding tumour in the spleen.
 The tumour may be a hemangioma, which is benign (non-cancerous) or a hemangiosarcoma, which is malignant (cancerous).
 Some older dogs develop a splenic hematoma for no obvious reason.

 Based on his symptoms, a physical examination, a blood test, an X-ray, and an ultrasound test, our vet initially thought that a bleeding tumour was responsible for Ryan's discomfort.
 The tumour could have been either benign or malignant.
 We were extremely relieved when we were told that the problem was "only" a hematoma caused by blunt force trauma.